- Washington D.C.

 We work to protect water as a public resource rather than a commodity sold to the highest bidder, covering issues related to water privatization, state water policy, and exposing the myths and dangers of bottled water.
 We also work to stop factory fish farming and promote safe and sustainable food.
 Interns will have the benefit of learning critical research, grassroots organizing and advocacy skills from experienced staff.

-This is a paid temporary full-time position and it runs from June - August.
+This is a paid temporary position and it runs from June - August.

 Responsibilities may include: